miladkhanlou/LDL-Data-Extraction-Migration/README.md

 ## 1. XML to csv Scrip:
-The XML2Workbench script is a Python tool designed to parse XML files, extract tags and attributes, check for errors, and convert the extracted data into CSV format for easy ingestion into Islandora.
+The xml to csv script is a Python tool designed to parse XML files, extract tags and attributes, check for errors, and convert the extracted data into CSV format for easy ingestion into Islandora.
 The script can operate in multiple modes depending on the task, from extracting unique tags to generating a Workbench-ready CSV.
 ### Features:

 ### 1-A) Extracting Unique Tags and Attributes